Healthy You - Every Day

 • Bone pain

-A prostate-specific antigen (PSA) blood test [link] helps doctors detect prostate cancer before symptoms appear.
+A prostate-specific antigen (PSA) blood test helps doctors detect prostate cancer before symptoms appear.
 Prostate cancer screenings also typically include a digital rectal exam.
-Abnormal results in either of these tests may lead to further testing – such as an ultrasound or biopsy – and possibly treatment.
+Abnormal results in either of these tests may lead to further testing – such as an ultrasound, magnetic resonance imaging (MRI) or a biopsy – and possibly treatment.

 The sooner treatment begins, the more effective it is.
 If a low-grade cancer is detected, which poses minimal risk and does not require immediate treatment, the patient can be followed closely for any changes.
 This process, known as active surveillance, allows any future treatment to begin at the earliest possible stage.

-Men or people born biologically male with a family history of prostate cancer are the best candidates for screening.
-I encourage all individuals born biologically male to talk with their doctor about their risk level and the appropriateness of screenings.
+Men with a family history of prostate cancer are the best candidates for prostate cancer screening.
+I encourage all individuals born biologically male to talk with your doctor about your risk level and the appropriateness of screenings.

-Once we’ve identified and discussed any potential risk factors, men can choose a next step that makes the most sense for them.
+Once we’ve identified and discussed any potential risk factors, you can choose the next step that makes the most sense for you.
 These talks also can reveal additional problems or symptoms that warrant more investigation.

 So, take your next step now.
 Talk with your doctor about your prostate health.